 During fiscal 2007, we adopted a comprehensive model for recognizing, measuring, presenting, and disclosing in our financial statements uncertain tax positions that the Company has taken or expects to take on a tax return.
 The tax benefit from an uncertain position may be recognized only if it is "more likely than not" that the position is sustainable, based on its technical merits.
 The tax benefit of a qualifying position is the largest amount of tax benefit that is greater than fifty percent likely of being realized upon ultimate settlement with a taxing authority having full knowledge of all relevant information.
-Interest recognized may be classified in the financial statements as either income taxes or interest expense.
-The Company has elected to classify any interest expense recognized as income taxes.
+Interest recognized as income taxes.
 The Company files income tax returns in the U.S. federal jurisdiction and various state jurisdictions.
 The Company's U.S. federal income tax returns are no longer subject to examination for years before fiscal 2006.